christophstrasen/WorldObserver/docs_internal/drafts/refactor_interest_definitions_and_sensors.md

 ## Goals

-- Keep the modder-facing interest shape stable and predictable: `type/scope/target` + knobs (bands).
+- Keep the modder-facing interest shape stable and predictable: `type/scope/target` + settings (bands).
 - Make it easy to add new interest types/scopes without growing a big “if/elseif ladder” across files.
 - Share expensive sensing loops (especially square sweeps) across multiple fact types.
 - Keep lifecycle guarantees: facts only run while relevant streams are subscribed (subscriber-gated), and only while there is at least one active interest lease.